 Facts & Explanations

-Sunshine Coast Plumbers Facts & Explanations is a page designed to demystify the world of plumbing.
-If you need any advice on plumbing please don't hesitate to contact Gregors Plumbing.
-We have many years experience and are happy to chat with you and help you come up with the best pluumbing solution for your needs.
+This is a page designed to demystify the world of plumbing.
+If you need any advice on plumbing please don’t hesitate to contact Gregors Plumbing and Gas.
+We have many years experience and are happy to chat with you and help you come up with the best plumbing solution for your needs.

 Backflow occurs when water in a pipe is forced to flow in reverse from either back pressure or back siphonage.
 This can cause a health threat because of cross connection (e.g. chemicals, pesticides, bacteria and industrial waste) that can flow into the drinking water as a result.